13 Inch Barrel Length With A Huge Sweet Spot

 Made In The USA

-This 2018 DeMarini Flipper OG Slow Pitch Softball Bat (WTDXFLS) features a standard 2 1/4-inch barrel diameter, a 13-inch barrel length, and the proven RCK knob that fits comfortably into the bottom hand.
-Keep in mind that this model is approved for play in ASA ONLY.
-Now, step up to the plate like an OG and pick up one of these DeMarini slow pitch bats today with free shipping and a full one (1) year manufacturer's warranty.
+This 2019 DeMarini Nautalai EL USSSA Slow Pitch Softball Bat (WTDXNAU-19) features a standard 2 1/4-inch barrel diameter, a 13-inch barrel length, an end-loaded swing weight and the proven RCK knob that fits comfortably into the bottom hand.
+Keep in mind that this model is approved for play in USSSA, NSA, and ISA.
+Now, make opposing pitchers buckle when you step up to the plate and order one of these DeMarini slow pitch bats today with free shipping and a full one (1) year manufacturer's warranty.
 Don't forget, with our 24/7 customer service, we'll be here for you from click to hit!

-Have a question about the 2018 DeMarini Flipper OG ASA Slow Pitch Softball Bat: WTDXFLS?
+Have a question about the 2019 DeMarini Nautalai EL USSSA Slow Pitch Softball Bat: WTDXNAE-19?
 Ask our team of experts and they will respond within 24 hours.

 In 1992, DeMarini Sports had something to celebrate.
 The three-year-old company had climbed a rung on the proverbial ladder of success, moving its world headquarters from a dirt-floored barn to a slightly larger metal shack.
 "It was a big move for us," recalled Ray DeMarini from the batting cage of DeMarini Sport’s present-day Bat Industrial Complex.
 "The new shop was larger, more storm resistant, and -best of all- it had a heater."